Wet-bulb temperature

+More formally, the wet-bulb temperature is the temperature an air parcel would have if cooled adiabatically to saturation at constant pressure by evaporation of water into it, all latent heat being supplied by the parcel.
+At 100% relative humidity, the wet-bulb temperature is equal to the air temperature (dry-bulb temperature); at lower humidity the wet-bulb temperature is lower than dry-bulb temperature because of evaporative cooling.

 Intuition

 If a thermometer is wrapped in a water-moistened cloth, it will behave differently.
 The drier and less humid the air is, the faster the water will evaporate.
 The faster water evaporates, the lower the thermometer's temperature will be relative to air temperature.

 Water can evaporate only if the air around it can absorb more water.
 This is measured by comparing how much water is in the air to the maximum that could be in the air—the relative humidity.
-0% means the air is completely dry, and 100% means the air contains all the water it can hold in the present circumstances and it cannot absorb any more water (from any source).
+0% means the air is completely devoid of water, and 100% means the air contains all the water it can hold in the present circumstances and it cannot absorb any more water (from any source).

 This is part of the cause of apparent temperature in humans.
 The drier the air, the more moisture it can take up beyond what is already in it, and the easier it is for extra water to evaporate.
 The result is that sweat evaporates more quickly in drier air, cooling down the skin faster.
 If the relative humidity is 100%, no water can evaporate, and cooling by sweating or evaporation is not possible.

 When relative humidity is 100%, a wet-bulb thermometer can also no longer be cooled by evaporation, so it will read the same as an unwrapped thermometer.